yuzhimanhua/MATCH/README.md

 89720835  46359721  2780477985  73510573
 ```

-**NOTE: If you would like to run our code on your own datasets, there is no need to represent each paper/author/word as a number.
-Just make sure that (1) each paper/venue/author/word name does not have whitespace inside and (2) the "paper" field and the "reference" field are referring to the same namespace.**
+**NOTE: If you would like to run our code on your own datasets, there is no need to represent each paper, word, or metadata instance (e.g., author, reference) as a number.
+Just make sure that (1) each paper, word, or metadata instance does not have whitespace inside and (2) the "paper" field and the "reference" field are referring to the same namespace.**

 ### PubMed
 The format of ```MeSH/MeSH.json``` is as follows: